This is a poem I wrote when I was about 15 years old, based on Oscar Wilde’s ‘The Importance of Being Earnest (A Trivial Comedy for Serious People)’.

 For although the sun glints above the trees,

 Through the doorway wide, they venture outside -

 About ten o'clock, so I'm told -

 Just Miss Prism, the Bracknells' housemaid,

-And a baby, seven months old.
+And a baby of seven months old.

-‘Twas custom to partake of a morning walk
+'Twas custom to take a morning walk

 And leave other worries behind

 For an hour or so; but you really must know